Southeast Alaska Personal Use Groundfish Fishery

 Permits & Regulations

-Southeastern Alaska and Yakutat Area Personal Use Bottomfish Fishery
+Southeast Alaska and Yakutat Area Personal Use Groundfish Fishery

-The following information outlines State of Alaska personal use bottomfish regulations for waters of Alaska in the Southeastern Alaska and Yakutat Areas.
+The following information outlines the State of Alaska personal use groundfish regulations for waters of Alaska in the Southeast Alaska and Yakutat Areas.
 This is a summary of selected personal use regulations and should be used in conjunction with the current Personal Use Statewide Fisheries Regulations.
-Refer to the State of Alaska Bottomfish Personal Use Area map for information on area designations.
+Refer to the State of Alaska Personal Use Groundfish Area map for information on area designations.

-The Southeastern Alaska Area consists of all waters of Alaska between Cape Fairweather and Dixon Entrance.
+The Southeast Alaska Area consists of all waters of Alaska between Cape Fairweather and Dixon Entrance.

 The Yakutat Area includes all waters of Alaska between the longitude of Cape Suckling and the longitude of Cape Fairweather.